 It's difficult for most people writing about their businesses to step back from the mentality that everything they write has to be about selling something.
 But if you can make that leap of faith, you'll find that readers are more likely to appreciate your content and trust your brand when you're giving them helpful information instead of selling them something around every corner.

 Content marketing comes in different formats.

 Although you’re probably familiar with the content in blogs, articles, videos, and podcasts, did you know there are several other formats?
 Content marketing isn’t just about the written word.
 As your customers move through the sales funnel—and as technology changes—you want to provide them with valuable information that helps them make decisions about their purchases.

 As an example of potentially less-familiar types of content: infographics help deliver complex information in a digestible way and can be saved/shared across social media platforms or used in emails or on websites.
 Research also shows that social media posts with images have more engagement than those without.
 And email newsletters are still a practical way to communicate directly with your current and potential customers who have subscribed to receive them.

 Whenever someone comes across a piece of your content, they'll begin to associate that feeling or tone with your company.
 This is why brands spend millions on Super Bowl ads: It's an easy way to build a brand by associating certain emotions with your company in viewers' minds.
 The same principle holds for content marketing.

-Create content that’s consistent and genuine.
+Content marketing service providers create content that's consistent and genuine.
 People will begin to associate those feelings and elements with your business, which can help build relationships with customers over the long haul and make it easier to win their loyalty.

 Content marketing helps build trust with customers.